eosnewmedia/JSON-API-Common/docs/06-errors.md

 Enm\JsonApi\Model\Error\Error::createFrom(new \Exception('Test'));
 ```

-The following Exception are available to be handled including the correct http status code:
+These exceptions are available to be handled including the correct http status code:

 |  Exception                                            | Description                           |
 |-------------------------------------------------------|---------------------------------------|